 Natasha loved the design for her Beulah shop and asked for a similar colour scheme for this kitchen.
 She wanted to go bold in the kitchen, and wanted a similar colour pink on the kitchen cabinets (opens in new tab) as was used in the Beulah shop.

-Interior designer Rebecca Hughes wove in accents of racing green on the bar stools and dining chairs, and paired vintage-inspired finds like the antiqued / foxed mirror and kitchen sofa with more modern design ideas like the polished concrete floor and brass wall sconces.
+Interior designer Rebecca Hughes (opens in new tab) wove in accents of racing green on the bar stools and dining chairs, and paired vintage-inspired finds like the antiqued / foxed mirror and kitchen sofa with more modern interior design ideas (opens in new tab) like the polished concrete floor and brass wall sconces.

 The effect is a contemporary look but with plenty of character.